shenxiaolong-code/processInternalExplorer/README.md

 - exceptionHelper
   help to capture all exceptions and generate a window application dump file for developer remote analysis. (for windows C++ application).
 - executablememoryreadwriter
-  provide runtime instruction code memory modification with safe method.
+  provide runtime instruction code memory modification with the safe method.
 - HookHelper
   provide function hook helper( include E9 and E8 level hook ) and user function hook.
   current network example only provides an E9 hook  -- it is not enough for the complete hook.